Whitney has extensive domestic animal husbandry experience and has cared for various species.

-Probably the most common illness in hamsters besides wettail is going to be a respiratory infection.
-It's very common among hamsters that come from pet stores, as in most cases they're stressed so their immune system is weakened, making them more susceptible to developing the disorder.
+Probably the most common illness in hamsters besides wet tail is a respiratory infection.
+It's often seen in hamsters that come from pet stores, since the stressful environment can weaken their immune system and make them more susceptible to infections.

-Respiratory illnesses are very contagious hamster to hamster.
-If your hamster came from a pet store that had other sick hamsters—whether they showed signs while you were there or not, more than likely you're hamster will catch it if he doesn't already have the illness.
+Respiratory illnesses are very contagious and can spread easily from hamster to hamster.
+If your hamster came from a pet store that had other sick hamsters—whether they showed symptoms while you were there or not—more than likely, your hamster will also be sick.

-Otherwise, hamsters can become ill from people.
+Hamsters can also catch some diseases from humans.
 If you're sick, you can actually get your hamster sick, so if you have a cold or other respiratory condition, stay away from close contact with your hamster.

 - The hamster being located in a cold or drafty room